SAP-samples/abap-platform-rap-workshops/managed_extensibility/exercises/ex3/README.md

 > The following code is using large parts of the code snippets provided by the service consumption model.
 > It has however been adjusted to fit our needs.
 > 1. The destination is not retrieved by calling the method `cl_soap_destination_provider=>create_by_cloud_destination( )` but by using the method `cl_soap_destination_provider=>create_by_url( )`.
 This is because the destination service is not available in the ABAP trial systems in SAP Cloud Platform.
-> 2. Instead of using an inline declaratin for `destination`and `proxy` these variables are defined beforehand.
-This way we can avoid the destination and proxy object are created several times when multiple inventories are to be created.
+> 2. Instead of using an inline declaration for `destination`and `proxy` these variables are defined beforehand.
+This way we can avoid that the destination and proxy object are created several times in case multiple inventories are to be created.
-> 3. The data retrieved from the SOAP call is used to updated the inventory data via EML.
+> 3. The data retrieved from the SOAP call is used to update the inventory data via EML.

 <pre>